Master's Admission Guide

 Note: File names should only include characters: A-Z, and numbers: 0-9.
 No special characters are possible.

-* If your degree was awarded in Bangladesh, Cameroon, Canada, Eritrea, Ethiopia, Nigeria, or USA, an official transcript of record must be sent directly from your university to the Admissions Office, in a sealed envelope.
+* If your degree was awarded in Bangladesh, Cameroon, Canada, Eritrea, Ethiopia, Nigeria, or USA, an official transcript of record must be sent directly from your university to the Admissions Office, either in a sealed envelope or electronically to firstname.lastname@example.org.
 If your degree was awarded in Pakistan, your degrees/transcripts and diplomas awarded must be attested by the Higher Education Commission in Pakistan.